Malachite Honeymoon Self Drive

 Accommodation: Terra Africa Guest House

 - Day 2 & 3: Waterberg Region

 - You start your Namibian adventure with an easy 2.5-3 hour drive on good tarred roads.
 Heading north from Windhoek you pass through the town of Okahandja which has an extensive wood carving market.

 Frans Indongo Lodge is situated just slightly north-east of Otjiwarongo and this 17,000 hectare game farm boasts an abundance of Namibian wild animals, including white and black rhino, black wildebeest and hartebeest.
 Other than the activities offered at the lodge, you can also use this as a base to explore the surrounding area such as visiting Waterberg Plateau or one of the conservation projects close-by like the Rare and Endangered Species Trust, which is mainly concerned with protecting the Cape vulture, or the Cheetah Conservation Fund.

 - Day 4: Eastern Etosha

 - Driving further north today, you reach the eastern side of Etosha National Park with its rich array of game and birdlife.
-Etosha Aoba Lodge is situated on a 36000 hectare private reserve that borders the park and therefore has a good variety of game.
-They offer morning and afternoon guided drives on the property and in Etosha, a shorter sundowner trip and an easy walking trail that can be either be undertaken on your own or with a guide.
+Onguma is situated on a 20000 hectare private reserve that borders the park and therefore has a good variety of game.
+They offer morning and afternoon guided drives on the property and in Etosha, and a guided walking trail.
 As it is a 3 hour drive from Frans Indongo and you only have 1 night in this area, it is advisable to plan your arrival time around any activities you might want to partake in.